tldr-pages/tldr/pages/common/source.md

 > Execute commands from a file in the current shell.

-- Evaluates contents of file:
+- Evaluate contents of a given file:

 `source {{path/to/file}}`